EAD-GCES/DiwashWagle-EAD/Practicals/Lab2/Contributing to Open Source Projects.md

-# Contribuiting to Open Source Project
+# Contribuiting to Open Source Projects

 ## 1. Sign in to GitHub